alexbrillant/vim-cheat-sheet/README.md

 ### Macros
-    qd      Start recording to register d
+    qd <commands> q  Record a macro to register d

-    ...
-Your complex series of commands

-    q       Stop recording

     qA...q           Append to a macro in register A

-    @d      Execute your macro
+    @d               Execute macro on register d

-    @@      Execute your macro again
+    @@               Execute the last macro executed

 ### View registers